 Since the laser inside an HWS consumes more power than the LED inside a red dot sight, power management is even more important.
 EOTech lists the battery life of the model 512 at 2,500 hours of continuous use (with lithium batteries).
 That’s plenty for operational or defensive purposes, but that battery warning feature is still a great addition.
 Finally, EOTech also includes an auto-off feature on the model 512.
 It shuts the sight down either four or eight hours after your last button press.

 Finally, the 512’s controls feature large buttons, allowing activation while wearing gloves.
-They are positioned in such a way that they are protected and very difficult to activate accidentally.
+EOTech positioned them in such a way that they’re protected and very difficult to activate accidentally.
 This overcomes the single biggest gripe I have against several of the popular red dots on the market.
 I absolutely despise tiny buttons and those that can be easily activated during transport or accidentally manipulated during use.